Rock is a great master of life.

 A sizable percentage of our planet is made of rocks.
-While several rock formations have changed little over the years due to their geography and extent of exposure to various other elements, many others have been extremely transformed to reveal a timeline of earth's physical history.
+While several rock formations have changed little over the years due to their geography and extent of exposure to various other elements, many others have been extremely transformed to reveal a timeline of the earth's physical history.

-On the International Rock Collection Day, we bring you the 20 most incredible natural rock formations around the world.
+On International Rock Collection Day, we bring you the 20 most incredible natural rock formations around the world.
 The listed natural rock formations were created over centuries, few of them have formed over millions of years, using the hardest materials.
 Today, thanks to our nature who is a patient artist, we have over 100 natural rock formations around the world.

-Below listed rock formations will surely inspire you to head outdoors and explore these incredible formations!
+The below-listed rock formations will surely inspire you to head outdoors and explore these incredible formations!

 Australia & New Zealand region

 The 350 feet long and 47 feet high rock formation is located right outside of Hyden (close to Perth) in Western Australia.
 Formed with monzogranite, if photographed in the right way, the rock appears to be in the process of ‘breaking’ on unsuspecting visitors.
 You could get an Australia visa and get a look for yourself.